pbaitor/i18n-twitter-sentiment/README.md

 #### Preparing the datasets

-First, we load the data to numpy arrays from the txt files:
+First, we load the data to numpy arrays from the txt files splitting into input arrays and output arrays by columns:

 ```python
 import numpy as np